vandor1255/E.BTC/README.md

 ## What is E.BTC?

 - EVMBitcoinToken is a meme coin on Pulsechain with a 21M supply.
-- Each mint produces 50 eBTC rewards with a maximum of 25 transactions per wallet.
+- Initial mints (first 210,000 transactions) produced 50 eBTC rewards with a maximum of 25 transactions per wallet.
 - Every 210,000 transactions, the mint reward decreases by half.
 - URL: https://www.notyourmomsbitcoin.com